- Minimum cumulative grade point average of 3.0 or above on a 4.0 scale in all previous undergraduate and graduate level coursework.

 You are encouraged to submit all required application materials at once, with the exception of official transcripts.

-- The priority application deadline is February 1, 2014 for the May 2014 Post BSN to DNP program (FNP applicants only).
-Contact an admission counselor about our early applicant review and interview process.
+- The application deadline is February 1, 2014 for the May 2014 Post BSN to DNP program (FNP applicants only).
+You must submit all application material by this deadline to be considered for admission.

 - Submit a completed online application form.